-Samba beats, rhythms of Brazilian Carnival
+Learn the Samba rhythms of Brazilian Carnival with the virtual drums.

 The origins of Samba, as well as those of other rhythms from Brazil and South american and Caribbean countries, date back to the days of Africa's colonization and African slaves'